Calgary Psychologist & Counselling Services

 I offer private one-on-one counselling to individuals of all backgrounds.

 I advocate that couples consider counselling before issues become more serious.

-My flexible office hours make it possible to book a session that works for the whole family.
+My flexible hours allows you to book a counselling session that works for the whole family.

 Minority populations and new Canadians are warmly welcomed to contact me.